-Semester IV Internal Marks: 25 External Marks: ' COURSE CODE COURSE TITLE CATEGORY HRS/WEEK CREDITS 22UPH4CC5 ELECTRICITY, MAGNETISM AND ELECTROMAGNETISM CC-V 6 6
+Semester IV Internal Marks: 25 rks: 25 External Marks: 75 COURSE CODE COURSE TITLE CATEGORY HRS/WEEK CREDITS 23UPH4CC5 ELECTRICITY, MAGNETISM AND CC-V 6 5 ELECTROMAGNETISM

-- To develop knowledge in electrostatics and magnetostatics and apply theories of static and movingcharges. - To give idea on the fundamentals of electromagnetic conduction and electromagnetic waves. - To extend the understanding of its applications to instruments involving electric and magnetic fields. - To explore the applications of Electricity and Magnetism. - To analyze various concepts in electromagnetism with real time applications.
+- To develop knowledge in electrostatics and magnetostatics and apply theories of static andmoving charges. - To give idea on the fundamentals of electromagnetic conduction and electromagnetic waves. - To extend the understanding of its applications to instruments involving electric and magnetic fields. - To explore the applications of Electricity and Magnetism. - To analyze various concepts in electromagnetism with real time applications.

-- Knowledge about the concepts of electrostatic Potential. - Fundamental knowledge of currents in a network circuits. - Apply the concept of magnetic materials and its applications.
+- Knowledge about the concepts of electrostatic potential. - Fundamental knowledge of currents in a network circuits. - Concept of magnetic materials and its applications.

-CO CO Statement Cognitive Number On the successful completion of the Course, the Students will be Level able to CO 1 Understand the basic laws of electrostatics, magnetostatics and Electromagnetism.
+CO Number CO Statement On the successful completion of the Course, the Students will be able to Cognitive Level CO 1 Understand the basic laws of electrostatics, magnetostatics and Electromagnetism.
 K1, K2 CO 2 Apply the Principles behind the electric and magnetic instruments. К3 CO 3 Analyze the behavior of circuits containing Inductance, Capacitance and Resistance connected in different combinations.
 K4 CO 4 Organize experiments to determine the absolute values of Q factor and power factor of LCR circuits.
 K5 CO 5 Interpret the circuit into a mathematical problem using circuit laws and theorems.
 K5